Sheet Pan Shrimp Fajitas

 This post may contain affiliate links.
 Please see our disclosure policy.

 A Mexican-inspired meal in 21 minutes?
 Don’t mind if I do.
-This sheetpan dinner is the easiest answer to feed your craving for Shrimp Fajitas, and it’s packed with flavor thanks to pre-made Fajita Spice Blend.
+This sheet pan dinner is the easiest answer to feed your craving for Shrimp Fajitas, and it’s packed with flavor thanks to pre-made Fajita Spice Blend.
 Without question, this will be one of the easiest Whole30 meals you make … and it’s one you’ll want to make anytime you’re crunched for time.

-Serve these Sheetpan Shrimp Fajitas with Cauliflower Spanish Rice for a complete Whole30 meal.
+Serve these Sheet Pan Shrimp Fajitas with Cauliflower Spanish Rice for a complete Whole30 meal.

-Sheetpan Shrimp Fajitas
+Sheet Pan Shrimp Fajitas

 A Mexican-inspired meal in 21 minutes?
-Don’t mind if I do.
-This sheetpan dinner is the easiest answer to feed your craving for Shrimp Fajitas, and it’s packed with flavor thanks to pre-made Fajita Spice Blend.
-Without question, this will be one of the easiest Whole30 meals you make … and it’s one you’ll want to make anytime you’re crunched for time.
+This sheet pan dinner is the answer to feed your craving for Shrimp Fajitas.
+It's packed with flavor and is one of the easiest recipes you can make any night of the week.

 Prep Time: 10 minutes